testingisdocumenting/znai/td-documentation/documentation/features/code-snippets.md

 Snippet below is used to highlight the code as a javascript language

-:include-text-file: code-snippets.md {startLine: '```javascript', numberOfLines: 9, lang: 'markdown', title: 'markdown'}
+:include-text-file: code-snippets.md {startLine: '# Specifying Language', numberOfLines: 14, lang: 'markdown', title: 'markdown'}

 Following languages are supported
 * Java